KevinLu43/ORAProject/README.md

 The two stage GEM-ITH integrate the GEM and GEM-ITH, we tuned the hyper parameters at stage one and take the hyper parameters as the initial solution to the stage two and excate the optimize procedure.

+Table.
+1 shows the hyper parameter of machine learning model which were widely used recently and the setting of these models in GEM-ITH method.
 Data Collection and Analysis Result
 ---